mfkiwl/rk-open-docs/Dept3/Linux/Socs/RV1126_RV1109/Rockchip_RV1126_RV1109_Quick_Start_Linux/Rockchip_RV1126_RV1109_Quick_Start_Linux_EN.md

 Use a player to access RTSP main stream: rtsp://**IP address of the device**/live/mainstream.

+Face Recognition is closed by default.
+We can visit on `http://IP address of the device` and "Config" --> "INTELLIGENCE ANALYSIS" to enable face recognition.
 The default authorization test time of the SDK's face recognition function is 30 ~ 60 minutes.
 When the authorization is invalid, the main stream preview will prompt "gace algorithm software is not authorized", and you have to restart to test again.

 ### How to Debug With EVB via Network